 Under the leadership of Gerry Cameron, then US Bank of Washington President, the group contracted with The Development Fund (a nonprofit organization that develops innovative model programs in affordable housing) and set to work.
 Over the next few months, a Task Force representing 19 financial institutions met to analyze housing needs across the State, plan the structure, operations and lending products of the new organization and prepare the first operating budget.

-Today, membership includes 39 financial institutions and the WCRA offers an array of lending and bond products, including both housing and real estate based economic development projects.
-The original loan pool has been enhanced through the creation of two additional lending pools which raise the WCRA lending capacity to over $105 million.
-As of September 2012, the WCRA has funded and committed over $256 million in loans representing 10,188 units of housing and 132,353 square feet of economic development project space.
-We have now provided financing for affordable rental housing in 32 of 39 counties in Washington, amounting to 82% coverage of the state, benefiting 89 communities.
+As of September 30, 2013, the WCRA has funded and committed nearly $259 million in loans representing almost 10,300 units of housing and over 133,000 square feet of economic development project space.
+We have now provided financing for affordable rental housing in 34 of 39 counties in Washington, amounting to 87% coverage of the state, benefiting 93 communities.